-The study of planets located outside our Solar System is a rapidly growing research area, high on the priorities of UK and European funding agencies.
+The study of planets located outside our Solar System is a rapidly growing research area, and a high priority for UK and European funding agencies.

 Our expertise is in theory, numerical simulations, and observations of exoplanets and their atmospheres.
 Our research develops numerical simulation and evolutionary models to study the formation, evolution, interior and atmospheric structure of Earth- to Jupiter-like planets.
 We use optical and infrared space and ground-based telescopes (e.g. HST, VLT, Gemini, GTC).